tailhook/vagga/docs/installation.rst

 Ubuntu: Old Releases (precise, 12.04)
 =====================================

-For most packages you need `uidmap`.
+For most features you need `uidmap`.
 It has no dependencies.
 So if your ubuntu release doesn't have `uidmap` package (as 12.04 does), just fetch it from newer ubuntu release::